eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ### Attendee List

-An active list of all registered attendees (e.g., [https://registration.ietf.org/109/participants/hackathon/](https://registration.ietf.org/109/participants/hackathon/)) is maintained by the Secretariat.
-Important information displayed for each registrants include the set of projects and technologies in which each participant is interested and an email address.
-This information is optional at the time of registration and may be updated or removed by editing ones registration.
+An active list of all registered attendees, e.g., <https://registration.ietf.org/110/participants/hackathon/>, is maintained by the Secretariat.
+Important information displayed for each registrant includes the set of projects and technologies in which each participant is interested and an email address.
+This information is optional at the time of registration and may be updated or removed by editing one's registration.

 ### Caps on Registrations